Conditions Clostridioides (formerly Clostridium) difficile infection

 How can a Clostridioides difficile infection be prevented?

-Good hand hygiene is particularly important – and not just in medical institutions but during everyday life.
+Good hand hygiene is particularly important – not just in medical institutions but during everyday life.
 By carefully washing the hands with soap every time they go to the toilet and before meals, people can protect themselves and others against infection.
 This does not just apply to people with an infection, but to everyone.

 How do doctors detect Clostridioides difficile?